Miami Travel, Florida

 An hour’s drive south of Miami Beach this massive wilderness park and lagoon is excellent for canoeing, kayaking, glass-bottom boat trips, scuba diving, snorkelling, fishing, hiking and wildlife-watching (including manatees, crocodiles and wild birds).

-Scuba diving and Snorkeling: Wreck Trek, a shallow artificial reef located north of Miami Beach, or Biscayne National Park, just south of Downtown, are good, easy options, or try Key Biscayne for
+Wreck Trek, a shallow artificial reef located north of Miami Beach, or Biscayne National Park, just south of Downtown, are good, easy options, or try Key Biscayne for the Biscayne wreck.

-Canoeing and Kayaking: Everglades Wilderness waterway is for people who love exercise and adventure as well as nature, while the Florida Keys are agreeable for sea-kayaking, especially John Pennekamp Coral
+Everglades Wilderness waterway is for people who love exercise and adventure as well as nature, while the Florida Keys are agreeable for sea-kayaking, especially John Pennekamp Coral Reef State Park.

 The promenade on southern South Beach is delightful to cruise for people-watching tho’ not for scenery.
 Cycling is also a fantastic way to explore villages such as Coconut Grove and Coral Gables.
 For more serious biking the nearest bike trails are: Oleta River State Park Trails north of Miami; Shark Valley Tram Road Trail in the Everglades; Florida Keys Overseas Heritage Trail for touring the Keys, total 106.5 miles (172km).